Written in collaboration with Bacon

 Thank you to every active member of #gladiator-beasts in the DLM server for their amazing support and feedback on my previous guides.
 And thank you for never giving up on the deck.

 Thanks to Dkayed for cultivating an amazing community worth working for.

 Thank you to all the players who said gladiators were dead.
 You guys spur me on to prove you wrong with each new box release.
 Don’t worry, one day you will be right but that time isn’t now.

 Thank you to Sanga of the Thunda for bringing them unda!

-And finally thank you to the amazing Devs and Content Creators for helping me convert this guide into a suitable format for the website.
+And finally thank you to the amazing Devs and Content Managers for helping me convert this guide into a suitable format for the website.